 You see, I recognized long ago that I am not the type who can or even wants to Do It All.
 I’m okay with prioritizing that which is most valuable to me and letting areas of lesser import take a back seat.

-While someone else might spend time searching for exciting new recipes to delight their families, I tend to throw the same ingredients in a crock pot each week and call it dinner.
+While someone else might spend time searching for exciting new recipes to delight their families, I tend to throw the same ingredients in the best ninja slow cooker each week and call it dinner.
 Still, I make time for us to eat together, so.
 This is my trade-off.

 The truth?
 We all have passions, chores, talents, weaknesses.
 So where is the compromise between Jack of all Trades and Master of Everything?
 And do we – as well-intentioned parents – sometimes put too much pressure on our children to be more than we’re able to be ourselves?